-Concussion is a temporary impairment of brain function usually caused by a blow that has shaken the brain within the skull.
 Failure to assess, evaluate and manage a player with a concussion can have serious adverse consequences, particularly allowing a player with concussion to continue to play, or to return too early to training or playing.
-If in doubt, staff should not allow the player to continue playing until they have undergone a medical assessment and been passed fit to play.
+If in doubt, staff should not allow the player to continue to play.